|Delhi||The Oberoi Maidens / The Lalit||2|

 Afternoon - enjoy a city tour of the walled city of Jaipur, including the magnificent City Palace.
 Visit Jantar Mantar (UNESCO World Heritage Site), the magnificent stone observatory built by Raja Jai Singh in 1728.
 After the observatory comes a photo opportunity of the ‘Hawa Mahal’ (Palace of the Wind).
 This intriguing facade was built in 1799 so that the ladies of the court could use its unique windows and observe the bustling bazaar, without being visible to the people on the streets.
 Continue the tour with an exploration of the City Palace, the former royal residence (a part of it is still occupied by the Royal family and is not accessible to the public), built in a blend of Rajasthani and Mughal architectural styles.
 This immense complex also houses a number of museums that offer a large and impressive collection of miniature paintings, costumes, and armoury.

-Day 8: Jaipur – Delhi – International airport.
-You are assisted with your check-out by mid morning and then driven to Delhi airport.
-The drive will take around five hours.
+Day 7: Jaipur – Delhi – International airport.
+You are assisted with your check-out by mid morning and then driven to Udaipur to board your flight to Delhi.

 Arrive at Delhi and board your international flight.

 You can use the remaining few hours you have to do some last minute sightseeing or shopping.
 We can make suggestions based on your interests.

 Your vehicle and driver stay with you until your (usually late evening) assisted check in at the airport.

 Our services end at Delhi airport.